Texas Section 8 Housing

 Income limits may be higher or lower depending on the county and the size of the household.
 For example, in Austin, the income limit for a family of four is $75,900, while in smaller rural counties, the limit is much lower.

-It is important to note that income limits can change over time, so it is important to check with the local housing authority or HUD for the most up-to-date information on income limits in Texas.
+Income limits can change over time, so it is important to check with the local housing authority or HUD for the most up-to-date information on income limits in Texas.
 Additionally, meeting the income requirements does not guarantee acceptance into the Section 8 program, as the program is subject to funding limitations and may have a waiting list.

 Fair Market Rents for Section 8 Housing in Texas